Fast and accurate analytical formulas for light propagation in general static, spherically symmetric spacetimes

 Now, let us consider a static and spherically symmetric spacetime described by the metric

-Because the orbits of interest are confined to a plane, we can, without loss of generality, perform an angular coordinate transformation $(\theta, \phi) \rightarrow (\tilde{\theta}, \psi)$ such that the light trajectory lies in the equatorial plane, defined by $\tilde{\theta} = \pi/2$.
+{which differs from Eq.~\eqref{eq:metric_spheric1} by allowing for a more general function $B(r)$, instead of imposing $B(r) = A^{-1}(r)$.} Because the orbits of interest are confined to a plane, we can, without loss of generality, perform an angular coordinate transformation $(\theta, \phi) \rightarrow (\tilde{\theta}, \psi)$ such that the light trajectory lies in the equatorial plane, defined by $\tilde{\theta} = \pi/2$.
 In this coordinate system, the metric takes the form

-As shown in Fig.~\ref{fig:lightray}, once the light ray passes the periastron $p$—where the emission angle satisfies $\alpha = \pi/2$—and moves toward the asymptotic region, we have $\dot{\psi} < 0$ and $\dot{r} > 0$.
+As shown in Fig.~\ref{fig:lightray}, once the light ray passes the periastron $p$-where the emission angle satisfies $\alpha = \pi/2$-and moves toward the asymptotic region, we have $\dot{\psi} < 0$ and $\dot{r} > 0$.
 In this region, the null geodesic equation can be written as

 whose integration yields